Sustainable Practices for Academics and Resources Council

 - Explore new opportunities to create focused educational programs in coordination with the State of Oregon 40-40-20 Initiative and the U.S. Science, Technology, Engineering and Mathematic (STEM) movement.

-The SPARC Council has created 7 Green Outcomes for faculty to embed into their curriculum for sustainability focused and related courses.
+The SPARC Council has created 7 Sustainability-Focused Learning Outcomes for faculty to embed into their curriculum for sustainability focused and related courses.
 The outcomes represent an inter-disciplinary approach and faculty from all departments are encouraged to enhance their courses with sustainability by incorporating one or two of these outcomes.
-Faculty who are interested in infusing the green outcomes into their courses should contact SPARC chair, Heidi Sickert.
+Faculty who are interested in infusing the sustainability-focused outcomes into their courses should contact SPARC chair, Heidi Sickert.

 - Critically examine the complex and interconnected relationship between human behavior and the environment through a lens of sustainability and “the triple bottom line” (people, planet, profit).